Mesopotamia

 100

-The co-equal status of the three persons of the trinity was firmly recognized by a prominent council of Christian leaders that met at this location in the 4th century CE.
+The co-equal status of the three persons of the Trinity and the eternal divinity of Jesus were affirmed by a group of Christian leaders that met at this location in the early 4th century CE.

 What is Nicaea?